SaraVieira/starter-book/getting-started.md

 > These instructions assume you have [Node](https://nodejs.org) installed in your computer

-- First git clone and cd into the folder
+- First `git clone` and move into the new folder

 ```bash
 git clone git@github.com:SaraVieira/starter-book.git my-book && cd my-book
 ```

-2. Edit your book in the `book.md`
+- Edit your book in the `book.md`

   All major semantic elements are supported including code blocks with syntax highlighting.
-Please refer to [the Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) if you have any doubts about markdown
+Please refer to [the Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) if you have any doubts about markdown.

-3. Set you book information in `bookInfo.js`.
+- Set you book information in `bookInfo.js`.
 This includes screenshots, your name, the cover and a lot more.

 This is the default data stored in that file: